yairst/slo-alarms-with-cdk/README.md

 ```
 ## How to Use

 1. Follow the instructions in [Working with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/work-with.html).
-At the *Language-specific prerequisites* section in the above link choose [Python prerequisites](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html) and there follow the instructions only in the prerequisites section.
+At the *Language-specific prerequisites* section, in the above link, choose [Python prerequisites](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html), and there follow the instructions only in the prerequisites section.

 2. Fork this repo